-We walked around the Emerald Lakes where we noticed the unpleasant smell of sulphur – similar to what we smelt in Rotorua… a tell-tale sign of geothermal activity!
+Walking around the Emerald Lakes, we noticed the unpleasant smell of sulphur – similar to what we smelt in Rotorua… a tell-tale sign of geothermal activity!

 Continuing through the Central Crater, after a short climb we reached the sacred Blue Lake.
-Don’t forget to look back at the view behind you!
+You must not eat or smoke near it.
+And don’t forget to look back at the view behind you!

 From here, the track begins to descend towards the bush.
 We passed Ketetahi Hut which was out of service but the toilets were open.

 On our descent to the forest, we saw the Te Maari craters on the northern side of Mount Tongariro.
 This section of the track passes through the Active Volcanic Hazard Zone, so walk quickly and keep your stops to a minimum.
-These are the craters which last erupted in November 2012.
-We also noticed impact craters caused by flying rocks from previous eruptions and saw the steam rising from Ketetahi Springs, which are located on private land and are not accessible to trampers.
+These craters last erupted in November 2012.
+We also noticed impact craters, which are caused by flying rocks from previous eruptions.
+The steam rising from Ketetahi Springs was also noticeable, however these Springs are located on private land and are not accessible to trampers.

 The final part of the track descends through Manuka trees and into the bush, passing through a Lahar hazard zone, which basically means the area is prone to wash-outs from the river in bad weather.
 Not much further along, we (sadly) reached Ketetahi car park.